 Casey Jones, M.A., M.F.T.
 Family Clinician, earned her Masters in Clinical Psychology from Phillips Graduate Institute.
-She has also worked at the Early Childhood Parenting Center (ECPC) in Santa Monica, the California Family Counseling Center’s School-based program, a private practice in Encino, and has been at a nonpublic high school in Canoga Park for 4 years where she is currently the Lead Intern.
+She has also worked at the Early Childhood Parenting Center (ECPC) in Santa Monica, the California Family Counseling Center’s School-based program, a private practice in Encino, and has been at a nonpublic high school in Canoga Park since 2011. where she is currently the Lead Intern.
 Casey provides child, family, and adult psychotherapy for issues of adoption, foster care, trauma, loss, depression, ADHD, anger, anxiety, and attachment disorders.
 She creates a safe and supportive environment to nurture all families.
 Drawing from a lifetime of personal experience, Casey offers compassionate understanding and specialized support to all members of the adoption constellation.